rivioreviews/rivio-php-sdk/README.md

 PHP version >= 5.2.0 is required.

-The following PHP extensions are required:

-* curl

 ## Install and configure

 ###Get started with our PHP SDK by hitting the download link below.